Architecture of Carbonio

 -UI packages provide the front-end files to access the service from a browser or mobile app.

 A special case is represented by the Postgres/DB-Connection component.
-While Carbonio can be installed to communicate directly with a Postgres database, it is suggested to install the PgPool-II middleware in order to be independent of the underlying database(s) and be able to scale without the need to configure multiple Postgres instances or even a Postgres cluster.
+While Carbonio can be installed to communicate directly with a Postgres database, it is suggested to install the PgPool-II middleware in all Multi-Node scenarios, in order to be independent of the underlying database(s) and be able to scale without the need to configure multiple Postgres instances or even a Postgres cluster.

 The use of Pgpool-II would therefore improve flexibility and scalability in the management of the DB instance(s).